FTAs don't give 'unfettered access' to Singapore's labour market; policies must benefit Singaporeans: Tan See Leng

 "This is why the government invests so heavily in retraining and skills development, so that displaced workers can gain new skills and reinvent themselves," he added.

-"Upgrading skills and staying relevant is ultimately the workers’ best form of protection."
+"Upgrading skills and staying relevant is ultimately our workers’ best form of protection."

 Highlighting that support for locals to retrain and find jobs has been stepped up during the pandemic, Dr Tan said that as of end-April, more than 110,000 locals have been placed into jobs and skills opportunities as a result of the SGUnited Jobs & Skills Package.